Sunlight is free. Solar panels cost money.

 A good rule of thumb is that your lease or PPA payment should always be lower than your current electricity bill, Persaud said.

 Another thing to be aware of: Since the solar company maintains ownership of the system under a PPA or lease, it'll generally be the one that benefits from both tax incentives and renewable energy credits.

 One advantage of owning, rather than leasing, your solar panels is that they tend to boost home values.
 "If you own the asset, it actually increases the value of your home, as opposed to if you're in a lease or PPA program, you don't really own anything," Michaud said.

-Still, for those unable to afford purchasing their own solar system, a PPA or lease can help you save on your energy bills.
+Still, for people unable to afford purchasing their own solar system, a PPA or lease can help save on energy bills.
 In the fourth quarter of last year, PPA prices were on average about 5 cents per kilowatt-hour, according to one estimate, compared to an average of about 15 cents per kilowatt-hour for electricity across the US.

 Home equity: Home equity loans and lines of credit, or HELOCs, are tools that use your home as leverage for a loan.
-It's best to avoid them unless you're sure you'll be able to pay the debt off.
-Failure to do so can result in your home being foreclosed upon.
-With that said, if the math of potential energy savings works in your favor, it may make sense to leverage your home's equity to finance a solar system.
+It's best to avoid them unless you're sure you'll be able to pay off the debt.
+Failure to do so can result in your home being foreclosed on.
+That said, if the math of potential energy savings works in your favor, it may make sense to leverage your home's equity to finance a solar system.

 "Solar companies will come to your house, they'll do site assessments, they'll sit down in your living room and walk through different options," Michaud said.
 "That's valuable.
 Engage with folks and understand what's out there and what exists."